InteractionDesignFoundation/handbook/library/frontend/IxDF-FE-literature.md

-# IxDF's literature for front-end developer
+# IxDF's literature for front-end developers

 > You are reading this [...] for two reasons.
 First, you are a programmer.
 Second, you want to be a better programmer.
 Good.
 We need better programmers.
 >